NorthCoastChurch/IT-Policy/Policy-6-Employee-Owned-Device-Acceptable-Use-and-Security-BYOD.md

 - Must be listed on the Information Technology Department’s list of approved mobile devices
 - Audience’s adherence to the terms of the Bring Your Own Device Agreement and this policy and other applicable policies
 - Technical limitations
-- Other eligibility criteria deemed relevant by North Coast Church or IT
+- Other eligibility criteria deemed relevant by the IT Department

 **Responsibilities of North Coast Church**

 - IT will centrally manage the BYOD program and devices including, but not limited to, monitoring BYOD connections, and terminating BYOD connections to company resources upon the users leave of employment or service to North Coast Church.
-- IT will manage security policies, network, application, and data access centrally using whatever technology solutions it deems suitable.
+- IT will manage security policies, network, application, and access centrally using whatever technology solutions it deems suitable.
-- IT reserves the right to refuse, by non-physical means, the ability to connect mobile devices to North Coast Church and North Coast Church-connected infrastructure.
+- IT reserves the right to refuse the ability to connect mobile devices to North Coast Church and North Coast Church-connected infrastructure.
 IT will engage in such action if it feels such equipment is being used in such a way that puts North Coast Church’s systems, data, users, and members at risk.
 - IT will maintain a list of approved mobile devices and related software applications and utilities.
 Devices that are not on this list may not be connected to the North Coast Church infrastructure.
-To find out if a preferred device is on this list, an individual should contact the North Coast Church IT department Service Desk.
+To find out if a preferred device is on this list, an individual should contact the North Coast Church IT Service Desk.
 Although IT currently allows only listed devices to be connected to the North Coast Church infrastructure, IT reserves the right to update this list in the future.
 - IT will maintain enterprise IT security standards.
 - IT will inspect all mobile devices attempting to connect to the North Coast Church network through an unmanaged network (i.e. the Internet) using technology centrally managed by the IT Department.